Despite graduating with a musical theater performance degree, Brad eventually learned that his voice is better used on

 After nine years in New York, Brad moved to LA to pursue TV writing.
 He staffed on Craig Wright’s MTV hour-long dramedy Underemployed and then developed a screenplay with Craig Wright and a pilot with producers Renee Kurtz and Sandy Stern.
 He’s currently working on a project with executive producer and director Jon Chu and is developing a pilot with Screen to Stage Entertainment.
 His work has been featured four times in the WGA’s LGBTQ+ Scene, which highlights writers who create work that encapsulates the experience of the LGBTQ+ community.

 A long-time dance fan with two left feet, Brad has worked with top choreographers in Los Angeles to create narrative pieces.
 He’s currently developing a live stage show with La La Land and Zoey’s Extraordinary Playlist choreographer Mandy Moore.
 Brad also recently wrote for the Cheer Live national tour, featuring the cast of the Emmy-winning Netflix docuseries Cheer.

-During the 2020 quarantine, Brad wrote his first novel and co-founded the non-profit organization Share The Movement, which aims to increase the number of professional dancers of color by providing financial, educational, and inspirational support to promising young BIPOC dancers.
+During the 2020 quarantine, Brad wrote his first novel and co-founded the non-profit organization Share The Movement, which aims to increase to increase diversity in the professional dance industry by providing financial, educational, and inspirational support to promising young BIPOC dancers.